kyokan/plasma/README.md

 ```

 Deposits require an on-chain transaction.
 Once you've deposited, though, new Plasma blocks are created every 100ms and feel effectively instant.

+## Running Integration Tests

+Integration tests are written in TypeScript in order to prove compatibility with other languages and dogfood our JavaScript libraries.
+To run them:

+1. Run `npm i` inside the `integration_tests` directory.
+2. Run `make test-integration` from the root of the repo.

+That's it!
+The test runner will set up a cleanroom environment to run the tests in, and output the results to your console.